Battle of Polesella

-The battle
+Battle

-In 1509 the Venetian fleet was moored on the river Po, waiting for the right moment to attack Ferrara.
+In 1509, the Venetian fleet was moored on the river Po, waiting for the right moment to attack Ferrara.
 Meanwhile, the Slavic and Albanian mercenaries (called Stratioti) made daily incursions into the Dukedom, sowing death and terror.

 On the night of 21–22 December, given the high level reached by the waters of the Po, that had brought the enemy galleys up to the level of the embankment, the Ferrarese forces set up their artillery along the river and at dawn opened fire.
 In the indescribable chaos that followed this surprise action, many ships were sunk and others captured.
 The soldiers and sailors who tried to escape into the water were taken prisoner and shot or killed without mercy as soon as they reached firm ground.
 It was rather a massacre than a battle.

 The troops of Ferrara captured 15 galleys and a number of other ships.
 The Venetians lost 2,000 killed or drowned and 60 flags.

 Angelo Trevisan succeeded in fleeing, but his damaged galley sank 5 km further.
 Back in Venice, he was tried for "misconduct and carelessness".
 When Duke Alfonso I d'Este entered Ferrara five days later, his wife Lucrezia Borgia was waiting for him with her maids of honour, the court, and the jubilant population.

 The battle was described by Ludovico Ariosto in his epic poem Orlando Furioso (canto 40, 2, vv.
 1-4).